-Figure 5-12.
-MLT-3 Signal Measured at All After 50 Meters of CAT V Cable
+Figure 3-12 MLT-3 Signal Measured at All after 50 meters of CAT V cable

-Figure 5-13.
-MLT-3 Signal Measured at All After 100 Meters of CAT V Cable
+Figure 3-13 MLT-3 Signal Measured at All after 100 meters of CAT V cable

-5.5.1.2.5 MLT-3 to NRZI Decoder
+3.10.5 MLT-3 to NRZI Decoder

-The DP83816 device decodes the MLT-3 information from the Digital Adaptive Equalizer block to binary NRZI data.
+The DP83816 decodes the MLT-3 information from the Digital Adaptive Equalizer block to binary NRZI data.

-5.5.1.2.6 Clock Recovery Module
+3.10.6 Clock Recovery Module

-The Clock Recovery Module (CRM) accepts 125-Mb/s MLT-3 data from the equalizer.
-The DPLL locks onto the 125-Mb/s data stream and extracts a 125-MHz recovered clock.
-The extracted and synchronized clock and data are used as required by the synchronous receive operations as generally depicted in Figure 5-8.
+The Clock Recovery Module (CRM) accepts 125 Mb/s MLT3 data from the equalizer.
+The DPLL locks onto the 125 Mb/s data stream and extracts a 125 MHz recovered clock.
+The extracted and synchronized clock and data are used as required by the synchronous receive operations as generally depicted in Figure 3-8.

 The CRM is implemented using an advanced all digital Phase Locked Loop (PLL) architecture that replaces sensitive analog circuitry.
-Using digital PLL circuitry allows the DP83816 device to be manufactured and specified to tighter tolerances.
+Using digital PLL circuitry allows the DP83816 to be manufactured and specified to tighter tolerances.

-5.5.1.2.7 NRZI to NRZ
+3.10.7 NRZI to NRZ

-In a typical application, the NRZI to NRZ decoder is required to present NRZ formatted data to the descrambler (or to the code-group alignment block, if the de-scrambler is bypassed, or directly to the PCS, if the receiver is bypassed).
+In a typical application, the NRZI to NRZ decoder is required in order to present NRZ formatted data to the descrambler (or to the code-group alignment block, if the descrambler is bypassed, or directly to the PCS, if the receiver is bypassed).

-5.5.1.2.8 Serial to Parallel
+3.10.8 Serial to Parallel